octobercms/docs/4.x/cms/components/translatable.md

 - `/contactez` displays the page on the French site and `/contact` responds with a redirect to `/contactez`.
 - `/contact` displays the page on every other site and `/contactez` is not found.

-The redirect status code is set with the `multisite.translate.cms_page_url_redirect` configuration value (default `301`), where `false` disables the redirect and responds with a 404 instead.
+The default URL redirects to its translated URL with a `301` permanent redirect status code.

 Links generated for the page follow the same rules, so the `|page` filter, menus and sitemaps produce the translated URL automatically.
 The [Site Picker component](./sitepicker.md) and `hreflang` links resolve the translated URL for each alternative site.